It all started so innocently…a great day at the ballpark

 I’m not a “gamer” of any kind.
 From tiddlywinks to Monopoly to whichever sociopathic first-person shooter video game is currently popular with the arrested-development set, I derive no pleasure from playing games.
 (I grimly submit to fantasy baseball as a social obligation, which requires a commitment of about five minutes per day.)
 And everyone I know has tried to apply some bullshit psychological reason for this tendency, from “you’re too competitive and can’t handle losing” to a succinct “you just suck.”
 None of these are true.
 I really don’t think “games” are “fun,” with the exception of bar trivia.
 Some people will tell you that having your scrotum clamped to a car battery is the bee’s knees, and more power to them, but like anything vomited up by Milton Bradley or Activision, it’s just not for me.
 However — and this is important — my enmity toward games does not extend to being around others playing games.
 I have spent many a pleasant hour sitting on the sidelines as others played tennis, or Texas Hold ‘Em, or Mario Kart, and I enjoyed the socialization, rambling conversations, and humorous shit-talking that always went along with these occasions.

 All of the Fernwood inhabitants were swilling vodka-cranberries, or red wine with ice cubes, out of milk glasses.
-Pizza was ordered.
+Pizza had been ordered a while earlier.
 Nothing, of any kind, was offered to the guests — in particular, the lone guest who was clearly not participating in the tournament.
-No one suggested I turn on the TV, or amuse myself with a video game, or have a slice of pizza or a cocktail.
+No one suggested I turn on the TV, or amuse myself with a video game, or have a slice of cold pizza or a cocktail.
 I got the feeling if I were to help myself to any of these things, it would be totally accepted and/or ignored.
+(And actually, there was almost nothing left of any of it by the time we got there.)
 But that’s not how I was raised.
 One waits to be offered or invited.
 It never happened in five hours.
 Just goes to show you can be raised in wealth and still have no class.

 Yes, you read that right.
 Five hours.
 I sat and stared at snot-green walls for five hours, and by the last two of which, I was seething silently.
 Ever seethed silently for two hours?
 It’s quite draining.
 The Fernwood clubhouse was not within walking distance of anything, and even if it was, the evening was taking a typically frigid Bay Area turn.